France, Alsace & Burgundy

 Lunching with The Pirate of Volnay

 We sat at an outdoor table below the waving jolly roger flag.
-The proprietor propped a chalkboard menu up in front of our table and Chef François began to expertly order many classical French dishes, for our meal.
+The proprietor propped a chalkboard menu up in front of our table and Chef François began to expertly order many classic French dishes for our meal.
 This was a great introduction to regional and traditional cuisine of France.
 The selections included Beouf Bourgeone, Coco Vin, lamb, escargot, cheese and breads, and of course more wine and a finisher of Mark.

 We dined on a variety of rotating plates for several lazy hours in the warm breeze of the roadside café along the vineyards of Volnay.
 I began to think of my tour theme, as the “Wine Daze” of my life.